-- 1. Remain calm - 2.
-Do not use elevators; use the stairs. - 3.
-Assist the physically impaired.
-If he/she is unable to exit without using an elevator, secure a safe location near a stairwell, and immediately inform IVCPD or the responding fire department of the individual's location. - 4.
-Proceed to a clear area at least 150 feet from the building.
-Keep all walkways clear for emergency vehicles. - 5.
-Make sure all personnel are out of the building. - 6.
-Do not re-enter the building.
+- Remain calm - Do not use elevators; use the stairs. - Assist the physically impaired.
+If they are unable to exit without using an elevator, secure a safe location near a stairwell, and immediately inform IVCPD or the responding fire department of the individual's location. - Proceed to a clear area at least 150 feet from the building.
+Keep all walkways clear for emergency vehicles. - Make sure all personnel are out of the building. - Do not re-enter the building.

-Shelter-in-Place Procedures: What it Means to Shelter in Place outdoors becomes dangerous due to toxic or irritating substances, it is usually safer to stay indoors.
+Shelter-in-Place Procedures: What it Means to Shelter in Place

+If an incident occurs and the buildings or areas around you become unstable, or if the outdoor air becomes dangerous due to toxic or irritating substances; it is usually safer to stay indoors.
 Leaving the building may be dangerous.
-Thus, to "shelter in place" means to make a shelter of the building that you are in.
+Thus, to "shelter in place" means to make shelter of the building that you are in.
 With a few adjustments, this location can be made even safer and more comfortable until it is safe to go outside.